MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-visio-addin.md

 - By role in a logical view of an application
 - By topology for complex distributed applications or a core infrastructure technology such as Active Directory Domain Services

-The SharePoint Visio Services Data Provider for System Center - Operations Manager enables you to take the customized dashboards you create with the Visio Add-in and include them in SharePoint 2010, 2013, and 2016 Web sites.
+The SharePoint Visio Services Data Provider for System Center - Operations Manager enables you to take the customized dashboards you create with the Visio Add-in and include them in SharePoint 2010, 2013, and 2016 websites.
 These Web-based dashboards are updated and provide access to instant status information through the familiar SharePoint browser-based experience.

 The Visio Add-in and SharePoint  Visio Services Data Provider have the following features: